 What is BTEX?

-BTEX is monitored for both ambient applications, and industrial health and safety applications.
+BTEX monitors (like this one we make) are used in both ambient applications, and industrial health and safety applications.

 Benzene (C6H6) is a clear, colourless and flammable liquid with a sweet petrol-like smell.
 Benzene is found in ambient air as a result of burning fuels, such as coal, petrol and wood.
 Benzene is common in unleaded fuel, where it is added as a substitute for lead, allowing smoother running.